 Investors coming to grips with bitcoin may encounter attempts of blackmail from strangers who focus on extortion as their primary goal.

-Blackmail is typically executed through email where the fraudster contacts you under false pretenses.
-You are usually informed that your computer has been hacked remotely by the fraudster and that a key logger has been installed on your system.
-Moreover, the fraudsters may lie about having access to your webcam to observe exactly what you are doing.
+Blackmail is typically executed through email, where the fraudster contacts you under false pretences.
+The fraudster usually informs you that your computer has been hacked remotely.
+Moreover, the fraudsters may lie about having access to your webcam to observe what you are doing.

-Fraudsters who use this method normally offer their victims two options in these circumstances.
+Fraudsters who use this method offer their victims two options in these circumstances.

-They may ask you to send BTC to them in order for them not to divulge your personal information to the public.
+They may ask you to send BTC to them, so they do not divulge your personal information to the public.

-Alternatively, if you choose not to act on their requests, they threaten to distribute your private content on public online platforms.
+Alternatively, they threaten to distribute your private content on public online platforms if you choose not to act on their requests.

-More often than not, fraudsters use stolen and/or leaked information from other users to scare you into submission.
+More often than not, fraudsters use stolen and leaked information from other users to scare you into submission.

-It is recommended that you remain steadfast in the face of a blackmailer’s request and don’t allow yourself to get bullied into submission.
-Always keep in mind that the hacker may be using false information to get you to part with your crypto.
+It is recommended that you remain steadfast in the face of a blackmailer’s request and not allow yourself to get bullied into submission.
+Always remember that hackers may use false information to get you to part with crypto.

 2. Fake Exchanges

-As more people join in on the cryptocurrency investment craze, more scammers have emerged with more sophisticated bitcoin scams being used to deceive innocent investors.
+As more people join in on the cryptocurrency investment craze, more scammers have emerged, with more sophisticated bitcoin scams used to deceive innocent investors.

 One of the ways that fraudsters lure newcomers is by creating fake bitcoin exchanges.
 Those who are not au fait with the cryptocurrency environment are enticed by the competitive market prices on offer at these fake exchanges.

-With easy access to BTC at a relatively cheap market price, many unsuspecting investors are conned out of their hard-earned money at the fake exchanges.
-It is, therefore, recommended to always use reputable exchanges when planning to purchase or sell crypto.
+With easy access to BTC at a relatively low market price, many unsuspecting investors are conned out of their hard-earned money at fake exchanges.
+Therefore, it is always recommended to use reputable exchanges when purchasing or selling crypto.